emdgroup/mtrust-api-guard/README.md

 4. Calculate the next version based on the magnitude
 5. If --pre-release is set, add -dev.N suffix where N is incremented if the version already exists
 6. Output the new version number

+## Caching

+The tool now uses a local cache to store generated API documentation for different git references.
+This cache is located at `~/.mtrust_api_guard/cache/` and is organized by repository name and git reference.

+**Benefits of caching:**
+- Faster comparisons between known references
+- No need to check in generated API files
+- Prevents merge conflicts
+- Automatic generation of missing documentation

+**Cache management:**
+- Cache is automatically populated when using `generate --ref`
+- Cache is automatically used when comparing git references
+- Cache can be manually cleared by deleting the cache directory

 ## Use in CI/CD